DiegelD/CarND-MPC-Project/README.md

           }
 ```

-###  1.2 Calculating CTE & Rotaion Error
+###  1.2 Calculating CTE & Rotation Error
-We can express the error between the center of the road and the vehicle's position as the cross track error (CTE).
+We can express the error between the center off the road and the vehicle's position as the cross track error (CTE).
 Assuming the reference line is a polynomial f, f(xt)f(x_t) f(xt​) is our reference line and our CTE at the current state is defined as:

 ![equation](https://latex.codecogs.com/gif.latex?cte_{t}=f(x_{t})-y_{t})